Pipa Method Book in English by Hal Leonard

-Gao Hong is currently Senior Lecturer in Chinese Musical Instruments at Carleton College where she also directs the Carleton Chinese Music Ensemble.
+Gao Hong is currently teaching Chinese Musical Instruments at Carleton College where she also directs the Carleton Chinese Music Ensemble and the Carleton Global Music Chamber Ensemble.
 She has presented educational programs and lectures at hundreds of colleges and universities since 1994.
 She also taught K-12 students nationwide for 19 years through the Minnesota State Arts Board, SPCO CONNECT Program, Young Audiences, IFTPA, and Arts Are Basic in Lincoln, Nebraska.
 She is a Guest Professor at the Central Conservatory of Music in Beijing, a Guest Professor of Tianjin Conservatory of Music in China, and a member of the Board of Directors at the McNally Smith College of Music .

 China's foremost music publication, "People's Music" wrote of Gao Hong that "like the famous Luoyang peony, she has gradually emerged as the best of all beautiful flowers...her performance has extremely strong artistic appeal and belongs under the category of 'fine wine'...the more you listen, the more beautiful it gets..."